Tasty Low Carb or Keto

 Joanie has provided the best support.
 We have undertaken this lifestyle change, together!
-Since changing to a low-carb lifestyle, I have lost over 40 pounds in less than one year and there will be more to come.
-I feel healthier and happier!
+Since changing to a low-carb or Keto lifestyle, I have lost over 40 pounds in less than one year.
+It is difficult to maintain, but I feel healthier and happier!

 We hope that our blog and recipes will combine with our story line to motivate others to make a similar lifestyle change.
 Whether you call it Low Carb or Keto, enjoy the tasty recipes and stop back to our website often.
 We encourage your comments on our recipes and to sign up for our recipe e-mails.